 Update Kubernetes to the latest version.
 Only the latest three versions of Kubernetes are supported with security patches for newly identified vulnerabilities.

 Configure the Kubernetes API server securely.
-Disable anonymous/unauthenticated access and use TLS encryption for connections between the API server and kubelets.
+Deactivate anonymous/unauthenticated access and use TLS encryption for connections between the API server and kubelets.

 Secure etcd. etcd itself is a trusted source, but serves client connections only over TLS.

 Secure the kubelet.
-Disable anonymous access to the kubelet.
+Deactivate anonymous access to the kubelet.
 Start the kubelet with the –anonymous-auth=false flag and limit what the kubelet can access with the NodeRestriction admission controller.

 Embed security early in the container lifecycle.
 Ensure shared goals between DevOps and security teams.